-3 WHY DOES INCLUSIVITY & DIVERSITY MATTER TO THE BLUE ROOM THEATRE?
-3.1 Continue the good work Continue what work has begun to amplify works by artists from underrepresented groups, by building express lanes to continue these artists development.
-3.2 Creating a welcoming environment for all The Blue Room Theatre can be intimidating and exclusive to new people.
-There is a need to understand a broader range of cultural and accessibility norms.
-3.3 Better use of the physical space There is an opportunity to open the venue to more to people from underrepresented groups to use spaces for different things.
-3.4 Do not pigeonhole Let people tell the stories they want.
-3.5 Include diverse voices in finding solutions Ensure there is adequate representation of people from underrepresented groups at the table when deciding on and implementing these changes.
+There is an opportunity to open the venue to more to people from under-represented groups to use spaces for different things.
+2 4 Do not pigeonhole Ī 3. .4 Let people tell the stories they want.
+Include diverse voices in finding solutions 1 3.5 .5 Ensure there is adequate representation of people from under-represented groups at the table when deciding on and implementing these changes.